PartyNextDoor 4

 PartyNextDoor 4 (shortened to P4) is the fourth studio album by Canadian singer PartyNextDoor, released on April 26, 2024, through OVO Sound and the Santa Anna Label Group.
 Unlike his previous projects, the album features no guest appearances, however it features production from PartyNextDoor himself, 40, Cardiak and OG Parker, alongside others.
 It is his first album in four years since the release of Partymobile (2020), and marks the first installment of his eponymous album series in over seven years since PartyNextDoor 3 in 2016.

+PartyNextDoor 4 (P4) was supported by four singles: "Her Old Friends", "Resentment", "Real Woman", and "Lose My Mind".
+The album received generally positive reviews from music critics and moderate commercial success.
+It debuted at number ten on the US Billboard 200 chart, earning 37,000 album-equivalent units in its first week.

 Release and promotion

 PartyNextDoor released the album's first single, "Her Old Friends" on January 13, 2023.
 The album's second single, "Resentment" was released six months later on July 7, 2023.
 Under a year later, while teasing the release of the album, PartyNextDoor released a CCTV video for the track while setting the album for pre-order.
 This was followed by the release of the album's third single, "Real Woman" on March 15, 2024, alongside the album's official announcement.
 On April 2, Party officially released the album's NSFW artwork while confirming the album's release date.
 On April 11, Party released the album's final single, "Lose My Mind" before sharing the album's tracklist just a day prior to the album's release on April 25.

 Upon the release of the album, Party released the official music video for "For Certain".